AlbaLomas/TFM-LBVS-Scipion/ChEMBL accession/README.md

 d)	Ki: inhibition constant, the term is equivalent to the dissociation constant (Kd), but it is used when the molecule for which bioactivity is measured is an inhibitor.

--	Target type: it is highly advisable that the chosen target type is "SINGLE PROTEIN", as the aim of the LVBS is to find compounds that have activity on a single target.
+-	**Target type**: it is highly advisable that the chosen target type is "SINGLE PROTEIN", as the aim of the LVBS is to find compounds that have activity on a single target.
 Although it is possible to choose between other options.

-- Organism of compound origin: it is recommended to choose human proteins; since the ultimate goal is to obtain possible molecules to be used as human drugs.
+- **Organism of compound origin**: it is recommended to choose human proteins; since the ultimate goal is to obtain possible molecules to be used as human drugs.

 The user will specify the search according to these parameters using the GUI of the protocol.
 In cases where the type of assay chosen is a Binding assay, the script undertakes the following steps: firstly, it retrieves the ChEMBL ID of the compound with the highest affinity on the target; then, it obtains the bioactivity data of the affine compound similar molecules and filters them according to assay type, bioactivity measure, target type and organism of compound origin fields.